 In May 2022, we entered into two interest rate cap agreements with a combined notional amount of \$1,000.0 million for a total option premium of \$4.1 million.
-The interest rate caps were effective on July 31, 2023 and expire on July 31, 2024.
-We have designated these interest rate caps as cash flow hedges designed to hedge the variability of cash flows attributable to changes in the benchmark interest rate of our Term Loan (or any successor thereto).
-Under the current terms of the loan agreement, the benchmark interest rate index transitioned from LIBOR to the Term SOFR on June 30, 2023.
-Accordingly, the interest rate cap agreements hedge the variability of cash flows attributable to changes in SOFR by limiting our cash flow exposure related to Term SOFR under a portion of our variable rate borrowings to 3.5%.
+The interest rate caps have a forward start date of July 31, 2023 and expire on July 31, 2024.
+We have designated these interest rate caps as cash flow hedges designed to hedge the variability of cash flows attributable to changes in the benchmark interest rate of our Term Loan.
+Under the current terms of the loan agreement, the benchmark interest rate index is expected to transition from LIBOR to the term SOFR at the earlier of June 30, 2023 or the Company's election to "early opt-in" to SOFR.
+Accordingly, the interest rate cap agreements hedge the variability of cash flows attributable to changes in SOFR by limiting our cash flow exposure related to the term SOFR under a portion of our variable rate borrowings to 3.5%.

 In October 2021, we entered into two interest rate cap agreements with a combined notional amount of \$1,000.0 million for a total option premium of \$1.8 million.
-Both interest rate caps were effective on December 31, 2022 and expired on July 31, 2023.
-These interest rate caps are designated as cash flow hedges and were designed to hedge the variability of cash flows attributable to changes in LIBOR (or its successor), the benchmark interest rate being hedged, by limiting our cash flow exposure related to the LIBOR base rate under a portion of our variable rate borrowings to 1.0%.
+Both interest rate caps have a forward start date of December 31, 2022 and expire on July 31, 2023.
+These interest rate caps are designated as cash flow hedges and are designed to hedge the variability of cash flows attributable to changes in LIBOR (or its successor), the benchmark interest rate being hedged, by limiting our cash flow exposure related to the LIBOR base rate under a portion of our variable rate borrowings to 1.0%.